-A former Vietnam veteran, CIA operative and self-proclaimed “Restorer of Silence” has gone rogue.
-Killing people associated with a piece of information that has the potential to hinder foreign relations, but more importantly has the ability to send America into a national frenzy.
-The man with many names is knocking people off one-by-one until a piece of invaluable information is obtained or everyone around him is dead, which ever comes first.
-Because in the end, you know, I know, and he knows that once you know something, there really is no way to make it unknown.
+A former Vietnam veteran, CIA operative and self-proclaimed “Restorer of Silence” has gone rogue killing people associated with a piece of information that has the potential to hinder foreign relations, but more importantly could send America into a national frenzy.
+The man with many names is knocking people off one-by-one until a piece of invaluable information is obtained, or everyone around him is dead; which ever comes first.
+Because in the end, you know, I know, and he knows that once you know something, you can’t make it unknown.

-On congested rain-slickened streets a man dances his way through the hustle and bustle of downtown Washington in order to make his navigationally-efficient pickups and time-sensitive deliveries.
+On congested rain-slickened streets a man dances his way through the hustle and bustle of downtown Washington in order to make his pickups and time-sensitive deliveries.
 Straddling a BMW R50/2 with a battered helmet, radio and gloves attached to his belt, Rick Putnam goes on with his day-to-day life as a transporter of important information.
-OK let’s bypass the informalities, to many people he is simply regarded as a self-involved, driver’s ed manipulating courier for the Associate Broadcast Network.
+OK let’s bypass the informalities, to his fellow roadway patrons he is simply regarded as a self-involved, driver’s ed manipulating courier for the Associate Broadcast Network.
 With tattered blue jeans, deep black shirt, butt-kicking boots meant for strutting not running, form-fitted leather bomber jacket, eyes shielded by black framed glasses complete with a Winston in his mouth, you would think Rick was headed for a Motorhead concert.
 But what you quickly understand is that this is his typical occupational attire, no Brooks Brothers for this guy.
 Before the invention of the fax machine, the presence of the internet and the worldwide reach of Twitter and Facebook you had the dependability of transportation as your means for information hunting and gathering.
-And a man like Rick is sure to get the job done and most importantly, with no questions asked.
+A man like Rick was sure to get the job done with no questions asked.

 “As a courier, Rick wasn’t really considered a part of the newsroom, and he was but grateful that this allowed him to skirt the emotional chaos and make it back to the courier desk.
 Between his mother’s destructive methods of child-raising and an unhealthy dose of battle trauma, he’d realized long ago that he just didn’t react to this kind of emotional situation the way most people did.